calebtbw/Synergy-Modules/daemonreports/README.md

 ## DR System Commands
-These commands are for the DaemonReports System for GGServers Discord.
+These commands are for the Daemon Reports System for GGServers Discord.
 Mostly for Moderators & Helpers usage.

 - `!dr add` - Adds a user to the current daemon report.
 - `!dr close` - Close the created report.